-Two avalanches hit Gurez Sector, 10 soldiers killed: Army
+Smile more to score more: PM to students, parents ahead of exam season

 Sports Bytes

-England captain Eoin Morgan won the toss and elected to bowl against India in the first Twenty20 International at Green Park stadium, here today.
-India have handed debut to spinner Parveez Rasool, the first cricketer...
+England skipper Eoin Morgan won the toss and elected to field against India in the second Twenty-20 International (T20I) match at the Vidarbha Cricket Association Stadium here on Sunday.
+England have made one change to their...MORE NEWS

 India Abroad